Coveted Companion Pass makes Southwest Rapid Rewards Plus a top travel card

 Alternative Southwest cards

 The low $69 annual fee for the Southwest Rapid Rewards Plus card is more than offset by the savings the card delivers.
-Nevertheless, Southwest offers higher-tier cards with more generous bonus offers and a faster track to A-list status.
+Nevertheless, Southwest offers higher-tier cards with more generous bonus offers and a faster track to elite status.

 The bottom line

 If you prefer Southwest Airlines over the competition, the Southwest Rapid Rewards Plus card is the perfect tool to use to begin earning points and other perks with the airline.
-The annual fee is low, and the value offered by the benefits is high (especially when you factor in the much sought-after Companion Pass).
+The annual fee is low, and the value offered is high (especially when you factor in the much-sought-after Companion Pass).
 If you want to save money on your future travels, this is a good card to consider.
 Soon, you could be booking flights for two while paying nothing but modest airline taxes and fees.